CarpdiemLiang/style_transfer/README.md

 .pkl                                 -- All the pickle files are used to store the images<br/>

 ### Usage:
 Directly run the demo.ipynb notebook.
-You can see the original image and the transferred image.
+You can see the original image and the transferred image.<br/>
 If you want to train the model by yourself, delete /baroque and /ukiyo_e directorys.
 And run the cycle_gan_model.ipynb notebook.
 You can set all the parameters in the initialization of the experiment class.

 ## Cycle-Gan-Resnet